 00 33 479 01 31 19

 Le Panda is mainly a lively bar, but it does also serve food.
 It's been here a long time - it was Val Thorens' first restaurant, le Gloulou, and more recently it was called El Gringos, then Le Pandora until 2013.
-It is under new management for winter 2013-14, so it'll be exciting to see how it turns out.
+It has been under new management since winter 2013-14.

 Tel: 00 33 669 04 59 35